Most Popular Items

 EXOPRO Finish - Twice As Hard As The Previous Finishes Used On Slugger Bats.
 Provides An Incredibly Durable Top Coat That Drastically Increases Surface Hardness.

-Louisville Slugger's Select Cut (or Series 7) Is The Highest Quality Adult Wood Bat Offered By Slugger Before You Get To Their MLB Prime Level Bats.
+Louisville Slugger's Select Cut Is The Highest Quality Adult Wood Bat Offered By Slugger Before You Get To Their MLB Prime Level Bats.

 Louisville Slugger Select Cut C271 Maple Wood Baseball Bat: WTLW7M271A20

 With Louisville Slugger's Select Cut C271 you can swing with Major League confidence no matter what level you play at.
 This bat is one of Louisville's most popular turning models at the pro level.
 The Select Cut C271 is so popular, in fact, that it's the base model for all of Louisville's turning model bats.
 This baseball bat uses the manufacturer's most dense starting billet and offers superb hardness from top to bottom.
 With a bone-rubbed exterior and cupped design, this Louisville Slugger bat has the look, feel, and performance of a pro-grade classic.

 Some signature features of this baseball bat include a standard handle and barrel, maximum tapered knob, and the most balanced swing weight.
 These dimensions could make the C271 a perfect choice for different types of hitters throughout the batting order.
 What sets this new model apart, however, is Louisville's Seamless Decal technology and their proprietary EXOARMOR finish.
 This is an ultra-tough premium finish that you'll feel immediately with your first base hit.
 With increased hardness and state-of-the-art durability, the EXOARMOR exterior finish offers increased durability and a satisfying crack on contact.